Rigidity of Kleinian groups via self-joinings: measure theoretic criterion

 \subsection{Analogous question for rational maps}

 We close the introduction by the following question which seems natural in view of Sullivan's dictionary between Kleinian groups and rational maps (\cite{Sullivan1985quasiconformal}, \cite{McMullen1994classification}). \begin{Q}\rm Let $h_1, h_2:\hat \c \to \hat \c $ be rational maps of degree at least $2$ whose Julia sets are not contained in circles.
 Suppose that $h_2= F\circ h_1 \circ F^{-1} $ for some quasiconformal homeomorphism $F:\hat \c\to \hat \c$.
-Suppose that the Julia set $J=J_{h_1}$ of $h_1$ is doubly stable.
+Suppose that for the Julia set $J=J_{h_1}$ of $h_1$, there exists a $J$-doubly stable circle in $\hat \c$.
 Let

 \begin{enumerate} \item If $J_F=J$, is $F\in \Mob (\hat \c)$?

 \item Suppose that $h_1, h_2$ are hyperbolic.
 Let $\delta=\text{dim}_H J$.
 Is it true that

 \end{enumerate}